AdvancedComputingLabs/DataServeDB/Docs/dbrestql-tables.md

-# DBRestQL REST API for Tables Namespace
+# DBRestQL RESTful API for Tables Namespace

 ## Table of Contents